eebor/multicoder/README.md

 Returns an error in case of failure

-Does not accept any types other than map and struct
+Only accepts map and struct types
 ### EncodeField

-Used to encode fields separately from the structure or map
+Used to convert any type to multipart/form-data field

+Accepts any type

-Accepts any type, takes the name of the field as the second argument
+Takes the name of the field as the second argument

 Declaration:
 ```go